 Jacques Leglise Trophy

-Great Britain and Ireland’s leading boy golfers will be bidding to defend the title when Royal Dornoch hosts the Jacques Leglise Trophy for the first time on 28-29 August, 2015.
+Great Britain and Ireland’s leading boy golfers will be bidding to defend the title when Prince’s Golf Club hosts the Jacques Leglise Trophy for the first time on 26-27 August 2016.

-GB&I won 17 out of the first 21 encounters but since 2005 things have been more evenly balanced with the Continent of Europe winning four out of the subsequent ten matches.
+GB&I won 17 out of the first 21 encounters but since 2005 things have been more evenly balanced with the Continent of Europe winning four out of the subsequent eleven matches.

 The Jacques Leglise Trophy is an annual international match played between two selected teams of nine amateur boy golfers representing Great Britain & Ireland and the Continent of Europe.